LostArtefacts/TRX/docs/trx/lua/reference/LARA.md

 ### Functions

 - <a id="lara.set_extra_equipment" name="lara.set_extra_equipment"></a>[lua]`trx.lara.set_extra_equipment(mesh, extra_mesh)`
-  Hangs an extra mesh on one of Lara's own, replacing whatever is there.
+  Hangs an extra mesh on one of Lara's own, replacing the mesh there.

   Parameters:
   - <a id="lara.set_extra_equipment.mesh" name="lara.set_extra_equipment.mesh"></a>**`mesh`** ([trx.lara.Mesh](#lara.Mesh)).
 Which of Lara's meshes.